agateblue/tempo/README.md

 - In the Diary view, at the top corner of each note, a color badge showsyou the predominent mood of a note
 - Similarly, in the Calendar view, entries have a color matching their predominent mood
-- In the Visualization view, Tempo display several charts:
+- In the Vizualisation view, Tempo display several charts:
     - A day to day chart, showing your mood variations, using the total mood scores of each day's entries
     - A "Common tags" table, showing you the most used tags and their associated mood score
 - In search queries, via the `-` and `+` operators, to filter negative or positive entries respectively